nutsdb/nutsdb/README.md

 `MergeInterval` represent the interval for automatic merges, with 0 meaning automatic merging is disabled.
 Default interval is 2 hours.

+- MaxBatchCount int64

+`MaxBatchCount` represents max entries in batch.

+- MaxBatchSize int64

+`MaxBatchSize` represents max batch size in bytes.

+- ExpiredDeleteType ExpiredDeleteType

+`ExpiredDeleteType ` represents the data structure used for expired deletion.
+TimeWheel means use the time wheel, You can use it when you need high performance or low memory usage.
+TimeHeap means use the time heap, You can use it when you need to delete precisely or memory usage will be high.

 #### Default Options

 Recommend to use the `DefaultOptions` .
 Unless you know what you're doing.